s-kachroo/Git-at-Tips/Commands.md

   Above command will push your modified code to a remote/github repository.

-# Keeping track of added and commited files in repo
+## Keeping track of file changes in repository

   **git status**